luciangreen/luciancicd/README.md

 ]]
 ```

-* Lucian CI/CD only returns an overall successful result if all dependencies connected to a repository, their main files and predicates and each level in the bottom-up order successfully pass all tests for each predicate.
+* Lucian CI/CD only returns an overall successful result if all dependencies connected to a repository, their main files and predicates and each level in the bottom-up order successfully passes all tests for each predicate.

 * Lucian CI/CD works with:
     * Prolog files